All States/Arizona/Phoenix/General Contracting

 Licensing Requirements

-Arizona Registrar of Contractors (ROC) License required.
-Must pass business management exam and trade knowledge exam.
-Minimum 4 years verifiable experience or approved education. $1000 bond minimum.
+Arizona Registrar of Contractors (ROC) license required.
+Must pass business management exam and trade-specific exam.
+Requires 4 years experience or combination of education and experience.
+Class A (unlimited), Class B (under $750K), or residential specialty licenses available.
 Renewal every 2 years with continuing education requirements.

 §2